 - Wood: Birth years ending in 4 or 5

 - Fire: Birth years ending in 6 or 7

 - Earth: Birth years ending in 8 or 9

-Using the five elements, you can begin to explore the element connected to your year of birth and see how you can nourish it with feng shui.
+Using the five elements, you can begin exploring the element connected to your birth year and see how you can strengthen it with feng shui.

-Feng shui tip: Living green plants as well as the colors green, blue, and teal are suggested.
+- Wood element nourishes fire (wood starts a fire): Living green plants, as well as the colors green, blue, and teal, are suggested.